-In addition to exploring the butterfly sanctuaries on this Mexico butterfly tour, we bird La Cima, for the Sierra Madre Sparrow and Strickland’s Woodpecker and visit the Lerma Marshes, where we look for the beautiful Black-polled Yellowthroat.
+In addition to exploring the butterfly sanctuaries, we bird La Cima, for the Sierra Madre Sparrow and Strickland’s Woodpecker and visit the Lerma Marshes, where we look for the beautiful Black-polled Yellowthroat.
 We also spend some time birding around the Lake Patzcuaro region, looking for central Mexico endemics such as Dusky Hummingbird, Black-backed Oriole, Pileated Flycatcher, Transvolcanic Jay, Russet Nightingale-Thrush, Golden-cheeked Woodpecker, and Striped Sparrow.
 Beyond birds and butterflies, we have the opportunity to explore more of the staggering Mexican biodiversity, enjoy great food, some amazing arts and crafts, and plenty of adventure.

-- Experience one of the greatest ecological spectacles in the world!
+- Discover one of the greatest ecological spectacles in the world!

-- Discover the highland pine forests of Michoacan
+- Experience the highland pine forests of Michoacan

-- Take in numerous rare Mexican endemic bird species
+- Spot numerous rare Mexican endemic bird species

 - Visit Cerro Pelón where the butterflies are most likely in their highest numbers